shopinvader/odoo-shopinvader/shopinvader_sale_cart/readme/DESCRIPTION.rst

-This addon adds shopinvader logic on sale carts.
+This addon adds helper methods on the sale.older model that ease the management and the creation of cart from within odoo code.